🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 E_factor = E_ratio**0.5

-# Base adhesion strength (material-dependent)
+# Base adhesion strength (material dependent)

 base_adhesion = 30 # MPa

-# Total adhesion strength [MPa]
+# Overall adhesion strength [MPa]

 adhesion_MPa = base_adhesion * v_factor * T_factor * E_factor